top of page

 • If your experience with rescue animals inspired your story, reach out to local shelters, libraries, or animal welfare groups.

-• If your publishing journey taught you about your own determination and resilience, offer to speak at self-help groups, small business conventions, or your local chamber of commerce.
+• If your publishing journey taught you about determination and resilience, offer to speak at self-help groups, small business conventions, or your local chamber of commerce.

 How to Get Paid Speaking Gigs:

-• Start by doing free events to build your reputation.
+• Start by Doing Free Events: This helps to build your reputation.

-• Put together a simple speaking page on your website with topics you cover, testimonials (if you have them), and a way to contact you.
+• Create a Simple Speaking Page: Include topics you cover, testimonials, and a way to contact you.

 • Network!